Ocean City, Maryland: 19th century

-Before the European colonization of what is now Maryland in the 17th century, the shoreline of the Delmarva Peninsula had been populated for thousands of years by Indigenous peoples including the Algonquian-speaking Assateague and Nanticoke peoples.
+Before the European colonization of what is now Maryland in the 17th century, the shoreline of the Delmarva Peninsula had been populated for thousands of years by Indigenous peoples, including the Algonquian-speaking Assateague and Nanticoke peoples.
 The land on which the city was built and much of the surrounding area was obtained by Thomas Fenwick, an Englishman, from the Indigenous peoples of the region.
 In 1869, businessman Isaac Coffin built the first beach-front cottage to receive paying guests.
 During those days, guests arrived by stagecoach and ferry.

 Soon after, other simple boarding houses were built on the strip of sand, with the activity attracting prominent businessmen from the Maryland Eastern Shore, Baltimore, Philadelphia, and Wilmington, Delaware.
 They came not so much to visit as to survey the spit.
-A decision was made to develop it and 250 lots were cut into it.
-A corporation was formed to help with the development of the land.
+A decision was made to develop it, and 250 lots were carved out.
+A corporation was formed to help develop the land.
 The corporation’s stock of 4,000 shares sold for $25 each.

 Before 1870, what is now Ocean City was known as "The Ladies' Resort to the Ocean".

-The Atlantic Hotel, the first major hotel in the town, opened July 4, 1875.
-The Atlantic Hotel originally was owned by the Atlantic Hotel Company, but eventually Charles W. Purnell bought it in 1923.
+The Atlantic Hotel, the first major hotel in the town, opened on July 4, 1875.
+The Atlantic Hotel was originally owned by the Atlantic Hotel Company, but Charles W. Purnell eventually bought it in 1923.
 As of 2025, it is still owned and operated by the Purnell family.
 Besides the beach and ocean, it offered dancing and billiard rooms to the visitors of its more than 400 rooms, and for years it was the northernmost attraction in Ocean City.
 By 1878, tourists could come by the Wicomico & Pocomoke Railroad from Berlin to the shores of Sinepuxent Bay across from the town.
 By 1881, a line was completed from across Sinepuxent Bay to the shore, bringing rail passengers on the Baltimore, Chesapeake and Atlantic Railroad directly into the town to a train station and returning to larger city markets with locally caught fish from Ocean City.